-The late Carrie Fisher wrote a heartbreaking memoir in 2016, revealing her short-lived affair with Harrison Ford.
-Fisher was just 19-years-old at the time, fresh out of high school, with little to no experience.
+The late actor Carrie Fisher wrote a heartbreaking memoir in 2016, revealing her short-lived affair with Harrison Ford.
+Fisher was just 19 years old at the time, fresh out of high school, with little to no experience.
 Meanwhile, Ford was in his thirties, with a wife and children at home.

 As their love affair progressed, Fisher said she became “obsessed” with Ford and that he was the subject of all her fantasies.
 But sadly, Ford wasn’t looking for anything serious with his Star Wars co-star, which left her with a “familiar feeling of hopelessness.”

 And because her feelings for her on-screen lover were so one-sided, Fisher said that she was sorry the affair wasn’t with Mark Hamill instead.

 “It might’ve meant something,” she wrote.
 “Maybe not much, but certainly more.”

 How did Carrie Fisher and Harrison Ford’s affair begin?

 The story of “Carrison” began at George Lucas’s 32nd birthday party.
 It took place in a small, mustard-colored cafeteria filled with cast and crew members.
 Fisher says that because she was the only girl at the party, the crew members all piled around her to flirt.
 As the night went on, they began pressuring Fisher to drink.